JacobBumgarner/VesselVio/Downloads.md

   |:-------------:|:---------------:|:---------------:|
   | 1.0           | [Download](https://sourceforge.net/projects/vesselvio/files/1.0%20Downloads/VesselVio.app.zip/download) | [Download](https://sourceforge.net/projects/vesselvio/files/1.0%20Downloads/VesselVio.zip/download)  |

-The applications are unsigned at the moment, so you may have to approve the application in your system settings.
-We will work to sign the application with authentication certificates in the near future.

 # NOTICE

 - If using Windows, make sure to unzip the package before running.
 If the shortcut isn't working, you can create a new shortcut by going to VesselVio>Contents>VesselVio.exe.
 Please [contact us](mailto:vesselvio@gmail.com) with any questions or issues.

+- The software packages are unsigned at the moment.
+This means that dependeing on your system settings, you'll likely have to approve the application for run.
+We will work to sign the application with authentication certificates in the near future.

 &nbsp;